senbinyu/Computer_Vision_Literatures/1_lightweight_networks/2_model_speedup.md

+# Model Compression and Acceleration
-#### collections of papers focused on model compression and tricks, which are used for the speedup of calculations.
+#### This is a collection of papers focused on model compression and tricks, which are used for the speedup of calculations.
 If you want to know the area fastly, recommand to read the review papers, which can give you a whole picture.

 ## 1. Review papers
 Here are several papers recommanded for the model compression and acceleration.